milesj/babel-plugin-typescript-to-proptypes/README.md

 A Babel plugin to generate React PropTypes from TypeScript interfaces or type aliases.

-> Does not support converting external type references (as Babel has no type information) without
+> This plugin DOES NOT support converting props who's type information is referenced in another
-> the `typeCheck` option being enabled.
+> file, as Babel as no access to this information, and we do not run TypeScript's type checker.

 ## Examples